h2r/LaNPM-Dataset/README.md

 This model was trained and ran on an NVIDIA 3090 GPU, so some of the following instructions assume the use of that GPU.

 **Preliminary:**
-1. Create a Python virtual environment using Python 3.9: `python3.9 -m venv my-env`
+1. Create a Python virtual environment using Python 3.9: `python3.9 -m venv alfred-env`
+2. Activate the virtual environment: `source alfred-env/bin/activate`
 2. Install and load **CUDA Toolkit 11.8** and **cuDNN 8.7**
 3. `cd LaNMP-Dataset/models`
 4. `export ALFRED_ROOT=$(pwd)/alfred`